About the Library

 • Tutors may not leave their materials in the Library.

-• Tutors may only tutor School for Children students in the Library.
+• Tutors may tutor only School for Children students in the Library.

 Caregivers & Babysitters